 Input Assumptions

 Input assumptions used to prepare the RTP reliability base cases will be presented at the RPG meetings.
 Stakeholders are encouraged to provide feedback on the assumptions.
 ERCOT Planning will consider comments and feedback from stakeholders before finalizing these assumptions.
 The following section provides a high-level methodology used to develop assumptions for the RTP.
-The actual values used for the 2021 RTP can be found in the addendum which will be updated throughout the course of the RTP.

 Transmission Topology